henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExerciseGeneBuilding.md

 ## First of all
 Before going into the exercises below, you should create in your home folder a specific folder for this practical session and add a symbolic link to a folder with the course data using:

+*cd ~/*
 *mkdir practical2*
 *cd practical2*
 *ln -s /proj/g2015008/course\_data*

+This course\_data folder is write-proteced, it is only a resource for you to obtain data from, but not where you are writing your own outputs to!

 ## Getting the input data